Automate Flash Cards Creation for Language Learning with Python

 My experience using Python to automate the process of flash card creation to support my long journey of learning mandarin as a native French speaker.

-Learning a language can be a long journey, so staying motivated and having clear goals to aim for along the way are essential.
+Learning a language can be a long journey, so staying motivated and setting clear goals along the way are essential.

 Because Mandarin uses a pictorial system of writing words and sounds called hanzi 汉字, it makes the journey even more challenging for any learner without a background in a similar language.